TI7112/date-time-handler/README.md

 Usage
-now()
+DateHandler.now()
-The now() function returns the current date and time as a Date object.
+The DateHandler.now() function returns the current date and time as a Date object.
 Javascript